Enquire with us today

 What is a Spouse visa?

-A Spouse visa allows British Citizens and individuals who are present and settled in the UK to bring their spouse or civil partner to live with them in the UK.
+A Spouse visa allows British Citizens and individuals who are settled in the UK to bring their spouse or civil partner to live with them in the UK.

-Spouses and civil partners of British Citizens and individuals who are present and settled in the UK require such a visa to live with their partner in the UK for more than 6 months.
+Spouses and civil partners of British Citizens and individuals who are settled in the UK require such a visa to live with their partner in the UK for more than 6 months.

 Once the visa is granted, you will be able to work in the UK without restriction.